nickhart/ContactsScraper/README.md

 - Add support for exporting data in SQLite or JSON format.
 - Additional command-line filters and customization (eg: exclude automated email addresses like "noreply").
+- Cleanup directory structure, refactor into multiple source files
+- Add unit tests and more test data
+- Improve and generalize categorization

 ---